Implementation of IBackend

 A plugin to cache specific requests and responses in Redis.
 This is useful for sharing a cache between multiple Cerberus instances.

-// Use the location as the cache key
+not want to cache the response to a given request// Use the location as the cache key

 var cachePlugin = new RedisCache("127.0.0.1", 6379, "", (request) => request.data.location)